-NTT Faculty Access to Resources.
+21.7 NTT Faculty Access to Resources.

-All non-tenure track faculty members shall have access to work space, computers, and printers adequate for the performance of their assigned responsibilities.
+21.7.1 All non-tenure-track faculty members shall have access to work space, computers, and printers adequate for the performance of their assigned responsibilities.
 This provision shall not be subject to Article 25, Grievance Procedure.

-A non-tenure track faculty member whose appointment has ended but whose Department Chair indicates, in writing, that the faculty member is likely to be given a new appointment that will take effect within one year of the termination of the last appointment shall be accorded, for a period of one year, all library and e-mail privileges to which they would have been entitled had their appointments not terminated.
+21.7.2 A non-tenure-track faculty member whose appointment has ended but whose Department Chair indicates, in writing, that the faculty member is likely to be given a new appointment that will take effect within one year of the termination of the last appointment shall be accorded, for a period of one year, all library and e-mail privileges to which they would have been entitled had their appointments not terminated.

-Reappointments and Notice Periods for NTT Faculty at less than 50% FTE
+21.8 Reappointments and Notice Periods for NTT Faculty at less than 50% FTE

-All non-tenure track faculty members with the titles Lecturer, Senior Lecturer, and Senior Lecturer II and with appointments at less than 50% FTE, who are appointed on any funding source other than gifts, grants, and contracts and who have at least six academic years of continuous service (or who consistently have taught one semester per year for nine continuous years) and who are not replacements for tenure system faculty members, shall be given priority for reappointment over non-bargaining unit members and shall be provided with written reasons, upon request, if they are not reappointed and an individual not previously employed by the University is appointed to their vacated position.
-This provision shall not apply to NTT faculty with the title Associate Lecturer, except as specified in 21.8.3.
+21.8.1 All non-tenure-track faculty members with the titles Lecturer/Clinical Lecturer, Senior Lecturer/Clinical Senior Lecturer, Senior Lecturer II/Clinical Senior Lecturer II, and with appointments at less than 50% FTE, who are appointed on any funding source other than gifts, grants, and contracts and who have at least six academic years of continuous service (or who consistently have taught one semester per year for nine continuous years) and who are not replacements for tenure-system faculty members, shall be given priority for reappointment over non-bargaining-unit members and shall be provided with written reasons, upon request, if they are not reappointed, and an individual not previously employed by the University is appointed to their vacated position.
+This provision shall not apply to NTT faculty with the title Associate Lecturer/Clinical Associate Lecturer, except as specified below in 21.8.3.

-Reappointment or non-reappointment notice for NTT Faculty with the titles Lecturer, Senior Lecturer, and Senior Lecturer II who are at less than 50% FTE shall be provided in accordance with the chart in article 21.9.1.b.
+21.8.2 Reappointment or non-reappointment notice for NTT Faculty with the titles Lecturer/Clinical Lecturer, Senior Lecturer/Clinical Senior Lecturer, Senior Lecturer II/Clinical Senior Lecturer IIor any Clinical title who are at less than 50% FTE shall be provided in accordance with the chart in article 21.9.1.b.
 Failure to meet the notice deadlines specified in that chart shall entitle the individual to a one-year, or one-semester in the case of those on one-semester appointments, terminal reappointment.
-This provision shall not apply to NTT faculty with the title Associate Lecturer, except as specified in 21.8.3.
-Associate Lecturers, regardless of the percentage of time of their appointments, are exempt from formal non-reappointment notice requirements, except as provided for below in 21.8.3.
+This provision shall not apply to NTT faculty with the title Associate Lecturer/Clinical Associate Lecturer.
+Associate Lecturers/Clinical Associate Lecturers, regardless of the percentage of time of their appointments, are exempt from formal non-reappointment notice requirements, except as provided for below in 21.8.3.

-NTT Faculty Who Hold Just Cause Rights From the Predecessor Agreement
+21.8.3 NTT Faculty Who Hold Just Cause Rights from the 12-14 Agreement

-NTT faculty at any percentage of time who previously held just cause rights under the predecessor Agreement but did not qualify for a continuing appointment as of 7/1/2014, shall not be exempted from Section 21.8.1 and 21.8.2 above (except that they shall not be required to have accrued six years of service,), shall be subject to the notice provisions in 21.8.2, and may not be subject to termination during the course of their contracts for arbitrary or capricious reasons; they do not have guarantee of reappointment (see MOU 7 for more information).
+NTT faculty at any percentage of time who previously held just cause rights under the 12-14 Agreement but did not qualify for a continuing appointment as of 7/1/2014 shall not be exempted from Section 21.8.1 above (except that they shall not be required to have accrued six years of service), shall be subject to the notice provisions in 21.8.1, and may not be subject to termination during the course of their contracts for arbitrary or capricious reasons.
+They do not have guarantee of reappointment (see MOU 7 for more information).

-NTT Faculty at 50% FTE or Greater: These provisions shall apply to all non-tenure track faculty members with appointments at 50% or greater who are appointed on any funding source other than gifts, grants, and contracts.
-This provision shall not apply to NTT faculty with the title Associate Lecturer except as provided for below in 21.9.3.
+21.9 NTT Faculty at 50% FTE or Greater: These provisions shall apply to all non-tenure-track faculty members with the titles Lecturer/Clinical Lecturer or above and with appointments at 50% or greater, who are appointed on any funding source other than gifts, grants, and contracts.
+This provision shall not apply to NTT faculty with the title Associate Lecturer/Clinical Associate Lecturer.

-Appointments, Reappointments, and Notice Periods.
+21.9.1 Appointments, Reappointments, and Notice Periods.